esprit-dev/homebridge-dummy/README.md

 - `defaultBrightness` — If set, lightbulb will have additional dimmer settings with this default brightness percentage

 - `defaultLockState` - The initial value for the lock.
 UNSECURED (Unlocked) = 0, SECURED (Locked) = 1

+- `sensor` - Optionally attach a sensor that mirrors the state of the parent accessory
+    - Only works with `Lightbulb`, `Outlet`, and `Switch`
+    - Valid values are `MotionSensor`

 - `resetOnRestart` _ If true, all values return to defaults when Homebridge restarts.
 Ignored when timer is defined.